nodef/extra-quotes/README.md

 Quotes to share insightful moments.
-It has popular movie quotes included.
+It has popular movie quotes [included].
-You can also load them from Wikiquote, or manually load them to corpora.
+You can also load them from [Wikiquote], or manually load them to corpora.

 ## console